 The engine of any car usually comes at a relatively high cost, but a Bugatti’s engine is something else.
-A W16 engine in the Bugatti Veyron is powered by four turbochargers, each rumored to cost $6,400.
+Four turbochargers power a W16 engine in the Bugatti Veyron, each rumored to cost $6,400.
 The labor to fit the turbochargers costs around $9000, while the pair of air coolers connected to the chargers cost $9000 each, with a labor cost of $2000 per cooler.
 In total, combined with the other elements, it costs in the region of $42,000 to replace the fuel tank alone.

 Where Bugatti comes from

 Bugatti was founded in 1909 in the city of Molsheim, Alsace, by Italian industrial designer Ettore Bugatti.
-The brand was known for its stylish and technical cars, as well as its many race victories.
-The original brand existed until 1963, before it fell into financial difficulties.
+The brand was known for its stylish and technical cars and its many race victories.
+The original brand existed until 1963 before it fell into financial difficulties.
 In 1987 the brand was revived and released a range of exclusive sports cars, including the EB110, which positioned Bugatti at the forefront of the supercar industry once again.

 Bugatti price list: Frequently asked questions